SentyFunBall/valour-vapp/programming basics.md

 IDE stands for Integrated Development Environment, simply a place to code.
 ## So, after this little explanation, lets talk about how programming in vapp works:
 In VAPP, thera are 4 basic things:
-* variables
+* Variables
-* if statements
+* Conditions
-* loops
+* Loops
-* and functions
+* Functions

 and their concepts are very simple:

 ### variables
 ## variables

-a variable is like a box with a tag, where you can put stuff and remember it later.
+A variable is like a box with a tag, where you can put stuff and remember it later.

 variable tags are just the variable name (for example MyVar), And the box value (the stuff in there) can be (in vapp) 4 things: